 We routinely accept, catalog and curate designated type specimens from all extant invertebrate taxa (except brachiopods, foraminifera, insects, myriapods, and non-marine chelicerates).

+Do not send your manuscript type specimen(s) for deposit until your manuscript has been accepted for publication.
 Once accepted, ship your specimens (in accordance with all US DOT, IATA and FedEx hazardous materials packing and labeling regulations) with each of the following:

 - A copy of the editor's acceptance letter

 - A signed Deed of Gift